Canon AE-1: Features

 The AE-1 has a Canon FD breech-lock lens mount and accepts any FD or New FD (FDn) lens.
 It is not compatible with Canon's later Canon EF lens mount, though adapters made by independent manufacturers can be found.
 The camera will also accept Canon's earlier FL-mount lenses through the use of stop-down metering.
 Original FD lenses, introduced in 1971, do not rotate in the mounting process; instead, a locking ring at the base is turned to attach the lens.
 This was often criticized as being slower than the bayonet mounts of competing cameras.
 The counter argument, though, was that as the lens/body mating surfaces did not rotate, there was no wear that could affect the critical distance from lens to film plane.
 In 1979, Canon introduced the New FD series of lenses that rotate the whole outer lens barrel to lock.
 The inner lens barrel remains stationary, and thus the signal levers and pins still do not rotate.
-During the late 1970s, there were over 50 Canon FD lenses available for purchase.
-They ranged from a Fisheye FD 15 mm f/2.8 SSC to a FD 800 mm f/5.6 SSC, plus special purpose lenses such as a 7.5mm circular fisheye and a 35 mm tilt and shift lens.
+During the late 1970s, over 50 Canon FD lenses were available for purchase.
+They ranged from a fisheye FD 15 mm f/2.8 SSC to a FD 800 mm f/5.6 SSC, plus special purpose lenses such as a 7.5mm circular fisheye and a 35 mm tilt and shift lens.

 Accessories for the AE-1 include the Canon Winder A (motorized single frame film advance up to 2 frames per second), the Canon Databack A (sequential numbering or date stamping on the film), and the Canon Speedlite 155A (guide number 56/17 (feet/meters) at ASA 100) and Canon Speedlite 177A (guide number 83/25 (feet/meters) at ASA 100) electronic flashes.
 The later Power winder A2 is also compatible, but the Motor Drive MA is not.

-The AE-1 is a battery-powered (one 4LR44 or 4SR44) microprocessor-controlled manual focus SLR.
+The AE-1 is a battery-powered microprocessor-controlled manual focus SLR.
 It supports either manual exposure control or shutter priority auto exposure.
 The exposure control system consists of a needle pointing along a vertical f-stop scale on the right side of the viewfinder to indicate the readings of the built-in light meter (center-weighted with a silicon photocell).
 The viewfinder used by the AE-1 is Canon's standard split image rangefinder with microprism collar focusing aids.
-The camera will not function without a battery, including the shutter and lightmeter.
+The camera will not function without a battery (one 4LR44 or 4SR44 cell), including the shutter and lightmeter.